Yale-BIM/f21-assignments/assignment-2/README.md

     to the [ROS Parameter Server](http://wiki.ros.org/roscpp/Overview/Parameter%20Server).
     The model has information about the the joints of the robot and its sensors, including specific properties and relative placement.
-    The shutter face renderer will also run and open.

     > The ROS Parameter Server is a shared, multi-variate dictionary that is accessible via network APIs.
     Nodes use this server to store and retrieve parameters at runtime.
 As it is not designed for